xballoy/xballoy.github.io/_posts/2017-11-19-my-global-day-of-code-retreat-2017.md

 I thought it would be an easy one because we both knew the problem and already solved it a few times.
 However, it wasn’t so easy because it’s hard to tell the intention of a method or a variable.
-We had to rename them a couple of times to know what it mean for both of us.
-This time writing the rules first wasn’t the best idea because once written it was hard to continue and to explain (without speaking or writing) what we wanted to do!
+We had to rename them a couple of times to know what it meant for both of us.
+This time writing the rules first wasn't the best idea because once written it was hard to continue and to explain (without speaking or writing) what we wanted to do!
 Communication is really important in a team!